Massachusetts Institute of Technology

 Residential Tutors are current female MIT undergraduates, MEng students, or recent MIT graduates.
 They assist the WTP-EECS Instructors in the classroom, and also live in the dormitory with the high school students, chaperoning residential life, creating fun activities and field trips, and helping with homework.
-You do not have to be a Course 6 major.
-If you are looking for an alternative to a summer internship or UROP, or are graduating from MIT in June, and want to do something fun that also "gives back" to young women in the engineering pipeline, please apply!
+You do NOT have to be a Course 6 major.
+If you are looking for an alternative to a summer internship or UROP, or are graduating from MIT in June, and want to do something fun that also "gives back" to bring young women in the engineering pipeline, please apply!

 We will hire 9 WTP-EECS Residential Tutors for 2015: three for each of our classes: CS, EE, and Discrete Math.
 In addition to a love of teaching, each subject has the following background requirements:

 For more details about the job and to apply, go to the WTP-EECS Residential Tutor Application Form Word document or .pdf and apply as soon as possible.
-We will interview and hire Tutors as applications are received.
+We will interview and hire Tutors as applications are received, and hope to have a full staff in place by mid-April.

 We are still seeking Residential Assistants to live in the dorm and help with evening and weekend activities.
-You do not have EE, CS, or Math classroom responsibilities, but will work in the Pappalardo lab with the WTP students for the final Motor Building design challenge.
+You do NOT have EE, CS, or Math classroom responsibilities, but will work primarily in the dorm.
+You will also help the WTP students design and build their motors in the Pappalardo lab (we will train you).

 For more details about the job and to apply, go to the WTP-EECS Residential Assistant Application form Word document or .pdf.
 We will interview prospective Residential Assistants as applications are received.